headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 **Explanation**

 *  The "title" value will be shown in the app toolbar.
-See the [manifest documentation](/pages/manifest) contains more information.
+See the [manifest documentation](/pages/manifest) for more information.

 ### Step 3.
 Modify the app component
 Edit the app component at _src/main/javascript/App.jsx_ to look like the following code.